hamzakammar/hamzakammar/README.md

 # 💫 About Me:
-I'm a high school student passionate about software development and technology.
-Previously, I interned at Kùzu Inc., working on graph database tooling and backend infrastructure.
-I've also been a Data Manager at Mapflow Inc., organizing research metadata.
-Additionally, I have experience in competitive robotics as a team member of the 2702 Rebels, contributing to mechanical design and programming.
+I’m a first-year Software Engineering student at the University of Waterloo, passionate about software development and technology.
+Previously, I interned at Kùzu Inc., where I worked on graph database tooling and backend infrastructure, and served as a Data Manager at Mapflow Inc., organizing research metadata.
+I also gained hands-on technical experience as a member of the 2702 Rebels robotics team, contributing to both mechanical design and programming.

 ## 🌐 Socials: